-Once you’re set up, we would recommend taking a few minutes to focus on your communication priorities: Which people are most important?
+Once you’re set up, we recommend taking a few minutes to focus on your communication priorities: Which people are most important?
 What channels are most important?
-Which resources will you find most useful, right now?
-Who actually needs your contact the most? (e.g. an isolated colleague, an elderly family member).
-It’s tempting to join every online meeting and group chat but we also have to preserve our energy for the long haul.
+Which resources will you find most helpful right now?
+Who needs your contact the most? (e.g. an isolated colleague, an elderly family member).
+It’s tempting to join every online meeting and group chat, but we also have to preserve our energy for the long haul.
 This is likely to be a marathon rather than a sprint.

-While we are adapting to the new work styles, whether you’re using Microsoft teams, Google Hangouts or Whatsapp groups, short check-in calls with colleagues at the start and end of the workday are great way to maintain social connection.
-If you usually meet with others regularly, set Q&A sessions at specific times for colleagues to dial in and chat through any concerns or queries they have about working from home.
+While we are adapting to the new work styles, whether you’re using Microsoft Teams, Google Hangouts or Whatsapp groups, short check-in calls with colleagues at the start and end of the workday are a great way to maintain a social connection.
+If you usually meet with others regularly, set Q&A sessions at specific times for colleagues to dial in and chat through any concerns or queries, they have about working from home.

 Virtual social sessions - turning your morning or afternoon coffee break into a video or phone coffee break with a friend or colleague is a great idea.
-Get on videos or phone with friends and say “Hi”, share your workspace and what’s going on for you.
+Get on video calls or phone with friends.
+Say “Hi”, and share your workspace.

-One central message that we want to leave you all with is that social distancing doesn’t have mean social isolation so whether its Microsoft teams or Whatsapp groups, get connected, stay in touch, and maintain your wellbeing.
+The central message: social distancing doesn’t mean social isolation.
+Hence, whether it's Microsoft teams or Whatsapp groups, connect, stay in touch, and maintain your wellbeing.

-While working from home it can be all too easy to fall into a pattern that involves very little movement, let alone actual exercise.
+While working from home, it can be all too easy to fall into a pattern that involves minimal movement, let alone actual exercise.
 To help you stay fit and focused while working remotely, consider scheduling workouts, virtual yoga and stretch breaks.

-Move Imperial have launched their Move From Home campaign – a one-stop guide for you and your family to keep active at home, featuring a range of activities including live workouts and a Wellbeing Wednesday Q&A tomorrow.
-Some of these activities will be led by Move Imperial, while others will be delivered by industry experts.
-If you have any questions or tips to promote good health and wellbeing, contact the Move Imperial team on Twitter, Facebook, Instagram or via email.
+Move Imperial have launched their Move From Home campaign – a one-stop guide for you and your family to keep active at home, featuring a range of activities, including live workouts and a Wellbeing Wednesday Q&A tomorrow.
+Some of these activities will be led by Move Imperial, while industry experts will deliver others.
+Contact the Move Imperial team on Twitter, Facebook, Instagram or email if you have any questions or tips to promote good health and wellbeing.

 Other resources include:

-Physiotherapy - if you are in pain or injured, online physiotherapy is available.
+Physiotherapy - online physiotherapy is available if you are in pain or injured.
 Sally Waters, a physiotherapist at Ethos, offers online physiotherapy consultations to assess, diagnose, treat, advise & give tailored exercises.

-Working from home adds to the challenge of maintaining and managing good mental health.
-It's more important than ever to prioritise self-care for your mental wellbeing so, set aside time to look after yourself, and stay connected with others.
-We know that this is a difficult time for our community, and that anxiety around coronavirus may be affecting your wellbeing.
-Below is some information, tools and resources that you might find useful.
+Working from home adds to maintaining and managing good mental health.
+It's more important than ever to prioritise self-care for your mental wellbeing, so set aside time to look after yourself and stay connected with others.
+We know that this is a difficult time for our community and that anxiety around coronavirus may be affecting your wellbeing.
+Below is some information, tools and resources that you might find helpful.

-- Confidential Care, our Employee Assistance Provider, is available 24 hours a day, 7 days a week.
-Helpful information sheets include Virus Anxiety pdf Furloughed Employees pdf, and Returning to Work during Covid-19
+- Confidential Care, our Employee Assistance Provider, is available 24 hours a day, seven days a week.
+Helpful information sheets include Virus Anxiety pdf, Furloughed Employees pdf and Returning to Work during Covid-19

 - Mental Health First Aiders can listen, reassure and respond, even in a crisis